tillo13/youtube_video_enhancer/README.md

-# Project Title: Automatic Video Processing and Frame Transformation
+# Project Title: img2img upscale of a youtube video

 ## Overview

 This project automates the process of downloading a YouTube video, extracting frames, enhancing those frames with an AI model, and then compiling the frames back into a video with audio.

 **Scripts in this project:**
 1. `start.bat` - Batch script to set up the environment, install dependencies, and run the main Python script.